 There are other benefits to Google Photos, including the Assistant which automatically creates videos, collages and animated GIFs from your photos.
 You can also edit photos, share them and more.

-Search is much like in iOS 10 which means you can type ‘car’ or ‘dog’ and it will show you every photo that contains that object or animal.
+Search allows you to type ‘car’ or ‘dog’ and it will show you every photo that contains that object or animal.

-Plus, you can access your photos through any web browser by heading to photos.google.com and loggin in with your Google account.
+Plus, you can access your photos through any web browser by heading to photos.google.com and login in with your Google account.
 The web version includes all the same features, including editing tools.